mikamatto/EntityTargetingBundle/README.md

 - `isEligible(?UserInterface $user, CriteriaAwareInterface $entity)`: bool: Determines if the entity is eligible based on the criterion’s parameters and any relevant user attributes.
 This method drives the core eligibility check for an entity and user.
 - `supports(string $targetAudience)`: bool: Verifies if the criterion supports the provided audience target, helping to match criteria with specific entity types or conditions.
 - `getCriterionName()`: string: Provides a unique identifier for the criterion, used for associating criteria with entities in a consistent and meaningful way.
+- `getCriterionDescription()`: ?string: Provides a text description for the criterion, if available.

 This interface enables the definition of reusable, custom criteria within the bundle, while still supporting native, configurable criteria like `guests_only` and `user_roles`.